Visiting public hospital patients

 Visitors to private hospitals should contact the hospital directly to find out their policy in relation to visitors.

 Visiting hours for Launceston General, Mersey Community and the Royal Hobart Hospitals are restricted to 2.00pm-6.00pm daily, with the exception of North West Regional Hospital which is 2.30pm – 6pm.
 Visitors for District Hospitals and Health Centre should check directly with the relevant facility prior to their arrival regarding conditions of entry and hours.
-From Friday 30 November, the Mersey Community Hospital emergency department will resume a 24-hour service.

 To provide additional safeguards to patients, the following restrictions will also be in place: